Frequently Asked Questions

 Is it legal to export data from Facebook?

-Exporting your own content or publicly accessible data from Facebook is generally legal in most jurisdictions.
-Here's a detailed breakdown of the key considerations.
+Exporting your own content or publicly visible data from Facebook is generally legal.
+Here are a few things to keep in mind.

 Your Own Data

-You have the right to access and export data that you have created or uploaded to Facebook.
-This includes your own posts, comments, photos, and videos.
-In many regions, data protection laws such as the GDPR explicitly grant users the right to data portability.
+You have the right to export data you've created or uploaded to Facebook — your posts, comments, photos, and videos.
+In many regions, laws like the GDPR explicitly give users the right to data portability.

 Publicly Available Content

-Content that is set to "Public" on Facebook is visible to anyone on the internet.
-Exporting such publicly accessible content for personal use is generally considered permissible.
-ESuit only helps you export content that is already visible in your browser.
+Content set to "Public" on Facebook is visible to anyone on the internet.
+Exporting it for personal use is generally permissible.
+ESuit only exports content that's already visible in your browser.

 No Access Bypass

-ESuit does not bypass any access restrictions, login walls, or privacy settings.
-If you cannot see certain content while browsing Facebook normally, ESuit cannot access it either.
-This distinction is important from a legal perspective, as tools that circumvent access controls may raise legal concerns.
+ESuit doesn't bypass access restrictions, login walls, or privacy settings.
+If you can't see something while browsing Facebook normally, ESuit can't access it either.
+This matters legally — tools that circumvent access controls can run into trouble.

-• Use exported data for personal, non-commercial purposes unless you have explicit permission.
+- Use exported data for personal purposes unless you have permission to do otherwise.

 Platform Terms of Service